sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/tutorials/updating_go_import_statements.md

 ### Prerequisites

-We recommend that use the latest version of Sourcegraph when working with campaigns and that you have a basic understanding of how to create campaign specs and run them.
+We recommend that use the latest version of Sourcegraph when working with campaigns and that you have a basic understanding of how to create batch specs and run them.
 See the following documents for more information:

 1. ["Quickstart"](../quickstart.md)
 1. ["Introduction to campaigns"](../explanations/introduction_to_batch_changes.md)

-### Create the campaign spec
+### Create the batch spec

-Save the following campaign spec YAML as `update-log15-import.campaign.yaml`:
+Save the following batch spec YAML as `update-log15-import.campaign.yaml`:

 ```yaml
 name: update-log15-import